 Pediatric Anesthesiologist: Salary, Career and Education Info

 Pediatric anesthesiologists specialize in working with patients 21 years of age and under, providing them with pain relief before, during and after surgery.
-The educational process to become a pediatric anesthesiologist is extensive, lasting eight years followed by three to eight years of internship and residency, but the hourly salary is what many would consider substantial.
+The educational process to become a pediatric anesthesiologist is extensive, lasting eight years, followed by three to eight years of internship and residency, but many would consider the annual salary substantial.

 Pediatric Anesthesiologist Salary Info

-Pediatric anesthesiologists specialize in taking care of children, toddlers, teenagers, and young adults under age 21.
-Generally, these medical professionals work with family physicians, pediatricians, and surgical staff.
+Pediatric anesthesiologists specialize in taking care of children, toddlers, teenagers and young adults.
+Generally, these medical professionals work with family physicians, pediatricians and surgical staff.
 Anesthesiologists explain clearly to patients and their parents about the pain relief and treatments available at all stages in the surgery process.
-By constantly assessing and watching a patient's vital signs, the pediatric anesthesiologist ensures that the patient is as comfortable as possible to aid in their recovery.
+By constantly assessing and watching a patient's vital signs, the pediatric anesthesiologist ensures that the patient is as comfortable as possible to aid in his or her recovery.

-In order to become a pediatric anesthesiologist, four years of undergraduate school and four years of medical school must be completed.
-Afterward, required residency and internship programs can last anywhere from three to eight years.
-Pediatric anesthesiologists need to graduate from programs accredited by the Liaison Committee on Medical Education (www.lcme.org) in order to obtain licensure.
-Aspiring pediatric anesthesiologists seek out internships and residencies that specialize in pediatric work.
+To become a pediatric anesthesiologist, one must complete four years of undergraduate school and four years of medical school.
+The latter must be through a program accredited by the Liaison Committee on Medical Education to qualify the graduate for state licensure.
+Required residency and internship programs can last anywhere from three to eight years.
+Aspiring pediatric anesthesiologists should seek out internships and residencies that focus on pediatric work.

-To practice this career, pediatric anesthesiologists need to acquire licensure by passing the United States Medical Licensing Examination.
-This is offered to students who have graduated from an accredited medical school.
-In some cases, a pediatric anesthesiologist seeking work in another state can simply transfer their license, but in others they may need to repeat licensing exams.
+Licensure requirements for pediatric anesthesiologists vary, but all mandate passage of the United States Medical Licensing Examination.
+In some cases, a pediatric anesthesiologist seeking work in another state can simply transfer his of her license, but in others, the anesthesiologist needs to repeat licensing exams.

-Additionally, those seeking board certification with the American Osteopathic Association (AOA) need to meet the minimum eligibility requirements, which include completing residency training and passing an examination (www.osteopathic.org).
+Those seeking voluntary board certification with the American Osteopathic Association (AOA) need to meet minimum eligibility requirements, which include completing residency training and passing an exam (www.osteopathic.org).